dobe0002/UI-Development/session_1-npm/Where_to_start.md

 ## Installing Packages

-To install the dependancies listed in the package.json file, just run:
+To install the dependencies listed in the package.json file, just run:

 ```
 npm install